junhopark/worship-set-list/README.md

 I hope this will serve as a helpful resource for folks looking for ideas around building worship sets.
 Please feel free to get in touch with me if you'd like to chat about what you see here!

+## 2021-10-24 (ICC - AM)
+* Psalm 96:1-4 Sing a new song to the LORD!
+Let the whole earth sing to the LORD!
+Sing to the LORD; praise his name.
+Each day proclaim the good news that he saves.
+Publish his glorious deeds among the nations.
+Tell everyone about the amazing things he does.
+Great is the LORD!
+He is most worthy of praise!
+He is to be feared above all gods.
+* 10,000 Reasons (E)
+* Mighty to Save (A)
+* Sermon: Matthew 6:11 "Give us today our daily bread".
+Dependence on God for all our daily needs is going to be the central theme of the sermon.
+What it means for us as individuals and what it means for us as a church - to be caring and compassionate to others.
+* Breathe (A)
+* Jesus Only Jesus (A)
+* Blessed Be Your Name (A)

 ## 2021-09-26 (ICC - Dr. Steve)
+* This is Amazing Grace (G)
+* May the Peoples Praise You (D)
+* Awesome is the Lord Most High (G) (Optional)
+* Sermon: Matthew 5:43-48.
+Topic is loving our enemies.
+Build on previous Sunday sermon.
+Focus will be on love as the primary approach to every one of our relationships—even difficult ones, because God is love.
+Songs that focus on God’s love and mercy toward us would work well.
+* Jesus Paid It All (B)
+* His Mercy is More (E)

 ## 2021-09-19 (ICC - Dr. Steve)
 * I Stand Amazed (E)